oilandsugar/ritual-dust/content/about/this-website.md

 ## The why

-This website is part [portfolio](/works/), part [digital garden](/folklore/) and part [recipe blog](/food/).
+This website is part [portfolio](/works/), part [digital garden](/folklore/).
 It is where I collect and expand upon my thoughts and discoveries, and where I showcase what I create, craft and conjure.

 See the whole structure in the [Tree](/tree/).